 Winthrop, WA is on the North Cascades Scenic Byway (HWY 20) in Washington’s magnificent Methow Valley.
-This small town is located in the north central part of Washington State.
+This small town is located in the north-central part of Washington State.

 The drive from Seattle to Winthrop is about 3.75 hours.
 From Vancouver, BC, the drive takes just over 4 hours.
 From our home in Renton, it took about 4 hours with a few potty breaks.

 And you drive through the mountains, which still had snowy banks in June.
 This highway is closed in the winter, but it’s a stunning drive in the other months!

-Hotels in Winthrop, WA
+Winthrop, WA Hotels

 So, there are several Winthrop, WA hotels and accommodations.
-It’s important to know what you are looking for hotels in Winthrop, WA.
+It’s important to know what you are looking for in hotels in Winthrop, WA.
 Are you looking for a mountain resort?
 Do you want to be close to town?